christopher-l-ahmed/R-GIS/README.md

 ![](SUHI_9session_overview.png)

-# GIS in R: Session 1
+# GIS in R: Session 1 (creating a map of Chicago's Community Areas)

 #### Step 1
 Go to the Chicago data portal at [https://data.cityofchicago.org/](https://data.cityofchicago.org/).
 Search for ```community areas``` and click on ```Boundaries - Community Areas (current)```.
 Then export the geospatial data file as a ```shapefile```.